bluerainmango/noteTaker/README.md

 ## 🎯 Purpose

-Write, save, and delete notes with this app so that you can keep your idea or check to-dos whenever needed.
+Write, save, and delete notes with this app so that you can keep your ideas or check your to-dos whenever needed.

 ## 🗒 Notice

-I built the backend and connect to the frontend template created by UCR extension.
+I built the backend and connected the frontend template created by UCR extension.

 ## 💫 Demo